abhidesikan/madras-medley/content/book-reviews/difficulty-being-good.md

 ---
-title: "The Difficulty of Being Good: On the Subtle Art of Dharma by Gurcharan Das"
+title: "The Difficulty of Being Good: On the Subtle Art of Dharma by Gurcharan Das - Review by Abhishek Desikan"
 date: 2019-02-10T18:13:17-08:00
 draft: false
 ---